canonical/craft-actions/README.md

 # Craft Actions

-This monorepo contains multiple custom GitHub actions for the Craft tools.
+This monorepo contains custom GitHub actions for setting up and packing artifacts with the Craft tools.

 ## Contents